LG 34UC79G 144Hz IPS UltraWide model

 The rear of the monitor shows a number of dark red elements on the stand – which for most users, will be for their wall to enjoy.
 It appears matte black plastic is used elsewhere.
 The included stand can be removed to reveal 100 x 100mm VESA holes.
 The ports of the monitor are backwards-facing in a recessed area and include; DP 1.2a (with Adaptive-Sync), 2 HDMI ports, 2 USB 3.0 ports (one with fast-charging), USB upstream, 1.2mm audio input and 3.5mm audio output.
 A DC power input is also included, meaning an external ‘power brick’ is used.

 Further details can be found on various regional LG websites (including this one, in German).
 Ignore any mention of ‘3440 x 1440’ – this is incorrect.
-This model is available to pre-order in the US for under $700 and is expected to launch in regions including the US and UK shortly.
-We hope to review this model as well.
+This model is now available.